• Skip to main content

 They really are super easy to make!

-1. Place all of the ingredients into a food processor or high speed blender.
-If the weather is chilly where you are and your coconut oil is solid then melting it before hand and leaving it to cool slightly once you it is liquid is a good idea.
+1. Place all of the ingredients into a food processor or high-speed blender.
+If the weather is chilly where you are and your coconut oil is solid then melting it beforehand and leaving it to cool slightly once it is liquid is a good idea.

 Dough in food processor for coconut almond snowballs